This particular vehicle has been sold, but we have many other similar automobiles available in our Current Inventory.

-Renowned Carrera 4-cam specialist Armin Baumann was tasked with rebuilding the original numbers matching engine.
-In 2017, a thorough technical inspection by noted German Carrera specialist Karl Hloch in 2017.
-Part of the work performed then includes a thorough mechanical restoration by the marque specialists at Hapke Original Restoration in Leverkusen, Germany, to ensure that all of the major components perform as new.
-After this, Carrera 2 was acquired by Daniel Schmitt & Co. this restoration was completed to Concours standards.
+Renowned Carrera 4-cam specialist Armin Baumann was tasked with rebuilding the original numbers matching engine and then underwent a thorough technical inspection by noted German Carrera specialist Karl Hloch in 2017.
+Part of the work performed then includes a thorough mechanical restoration by the marque specialists at Hapke Original Restoration in Leverkusen, Germany so that all of the major components perform as new.